Hugo Niebeling: Industrial/Experimental films

-Ninth Symphony

-In the 1970s, Niebeling additionally planned a film on Beethoven's ninth symphony, which was supposed to interweave the orchestra, singers and dancers.
-He had drafted a detailed screenplay, but it was not realized.

 Ballet-Films

 Giselle, Niebeling's first ballet-film featuring Carla Fracci, Erik Bruhn and the American Ballet Theatre, premiered in 1969 at the Lincoln Centre in New York under patronage of Jacqueline Kennedy Onassis and was praised for its innovative visual style that complements the ballet-performance.
-Since the early 1970s, Niebeling often worked in New York City and directed mostly Ballet films in collaboration with the choreographer George Balanchine.

 In 1991, Niebeling directed a feature-film in Germany showing the passion of Christ based on Bach's Johannespassion, evoking antique tragedy with its combination of music, language and dance.
 Niebeling planned it for three decades prior to realizing it, and himself considers it one of his most important works.

 2000s: Retrospectives and new projects

 Retrospectives

 2013, the German Historical Museum did a retrospective on Hugo Niebeling.
 He was present for the screenings, and films from all stages of his career were shown.
 In 2015, Hollywood Reel Independent Film Festival awarded him with its "Award of Excellence" for artistic innovation.
 In a retrospective during the festival, many of Niebeling's 1960s works were shown, some of them as US-premieres.